What New Grad RNs Want to Know about Travel Nursing

 Becoming a travel nurse is an exciting opportunity to see the country, meet new people, learn new nursing skills and build your résumé.
 And as the demand for travel nurses continues to grow, more new graduate nurses are anxious to explore travel nursing as a career option.

-Joanna Godfrey, senior recruiter for American Mobile Healthcare, an AMN Healthcare company, answers some of the most common questions that new grad RNs have about travel nursing.
+Joanna Godfrey, a senior recruiter for American Mobile Healthcare, an AMN Healthcare company, answers some of the most common questions that new grad RNs have about travel nursing.

 Q: How much experience do I need before I start my travel nursing career?